MatthewTroke/ShopifyChallenge/README.md

-Welcome to your Stitch Labs frontend coding assessment!
+Welcome to your frontend coding assessment!
 You have 24 hours to complete the assessment.
 Please follow the steps below, get as much done as you can, ask questions when needed, and be as creative as possible.

 ## Getting Started: